Cover and Hitting Times of Hyperbolic Random Graphs: Preliminaries

 The condition $\alpha>\frac12$ guarantees that $\HRG_{\alpha,\nu}(n)$ has constant average degree depending on $\alpha$ and $\nu$ only~\cite[Theorem 2.3]{GPP12}.
 If on the contrary $\alpha \leq \frac12$, then the average degree grows with~$n$.
 If $\alpha>1$, the largest component of $\HRG_{\alpha,\nu}(n)$ is sublinear in $n$~\cite[Theorem~1.4]{BFM15}.
 For $\alpha=1$ whether the largest component is of size linear in $n$ depends on $\nu$~\cite[Theorem~1.5]{BFM15}.
 Hence, the parameter range where $\frac12<\alpha<1$ is where HRGs are always sparse, exhibit power law degree distribution with exponent between $2$ and $3$ and the giant component is, a.a.s., unique and of linear size.
 All these are characteristics ascribed to so-called `social' or `complex networks' which HRGs purport to model.
-Our main motivation is to contribute to understand processes that take place in complex networks, many of which, as already discussed in the introduction, either involve or are related to simple random walks on such networks.
+Our main motivation is to contribute to understanding processes that take place in complex networks, many of which, as already discussed in the introduction, either involve or are related to simple random walks on such networks.
 Thus, we restrict our study exclusively to the case where $\frac12<\alpha<1$, but in order to avoid excessive repetition, we omit this condition from the statements we establish.

-The last known property of the HRG that we recall is that, w.h.p.~the center component has a linear in $n$ number of edges. \begin{lemma}[{\cite[Corollary~17]{KiwiMitscheSpectral}}] For $\frac12<\alpha<1$, w.h.p.~ $|E(\calC_{\alpha,\nu}(n))|= \Theta(n)$. \end{lemma} To conclude this section we point out that everything we do throughout this paper can be easily adapted to the case where $\HH^2$ has Gaussian curvature $-\eta^2$ instead of $-1$ and all stated results hold provided $\alpha$ is replaced by $\alpha/\eta$ everywhere.
+The last known property of the HRG that we recall is that, w.h.p.~the center component has a number of edges that is linear in $n$. \begin{lemma}[{\cite[Corollary~17]{KiwiMitscheSpectral}}] For $\frac12<\alpha<1$, w.h.p.~ $|E(\calC_{\alpha,\nu}(n))|= \Theta(n)$. \end{lemma} To conclude this section we point out that everything we do throughout this paper can be easily adapted to the case where $\HH^2$ has Gaussian curvature $-\eta^2$ instead of $-1$ and all stated results hold provided $\alpha$ is in the range $(\eta/2,\eta)$ and is replaced by $\alpha/\eta$ everywhere.